Legal Separation Vs. Divorce

 When you are certain you want to end your marriage and there are no financial, religious, or other reasons to remain legally married, you may want to consider a divorce.
 It will save you the time and money of getting a legal separation, only to pay for a divorce later.
 You will also need a divorce if you plan to eventually remarry.

 There are several reasons that some people decide to be legally separated instead of divorced.
 In a legal separation, you will enter into a Legal Separation Agreement that includes all the provisions in a Divorce Agreement.
 A Legal Separation Agreement is legally binding.
-The differences between a legal separation and a divorce are as follows:
+Here are some differences between a legal separation and a divorce that make legal separation a preferred option:

-• In a legal separation, you may be able to continue coverage on your spouse’s health insurance.
+• Maintaining Medical Insurance: One significant financial advantage of legal separation is the possibility of remaining on your spouse’s medical insurance plan.
+Given the high costs of healthcare coverage, this can be a valuable benefit.
 HOWEVER, this is a case-by-case determination, and you MUST verify that you can continue on coverage in a legal separation.
 This was one of the primary reasons that spouses chose legal separation over divorce.
 However, it is now very rare that insurance companies will permit a spouse to remain on a health insurance policy following a legal separation.

-• You may need to remain married to vest in Social Security spousal benefits.
+• Social Security Benefits: You may need to remain married to vest in Social Security spousal benefits.
 Marital rights under Social Security vest after 10 years of marriage.

-• You may need to remain married until a spouse vests in a pension.
+• Pension Benefits: You may need to remain married until a spouse vests in a pension.

-• You may need to remain married for Community Spouse rights in a Title XIX situation.
+• Community Spouse Rights: You may need to remain married for Community Spouse rights in a Title XIX situation.

 The IRS deems Court-Ordered Legal Separation with a Maintenance Order (Legal Separation Agreement) to be the same as divorce for tax filing purposes.
 Under a Court-Ordered Legal Separation, you cannot file as Married Filing Joint.
 There are circumstances where this may vary, and you will need to review your particular circumstances with an accountant.
 There may be different rules in different states regarding State Income Tax filing status when legally separated.